pandas-dev/pandas/doc/source/io.rst

    store
    store.is_open

-   # Working with, and automatically closing the store with the context
+   # Working with, and automatically closing the store using a context manager
-   # manager
    with pd.HDFStore('store.h5') as store:
        store.keys()